datoLomsadze97/IpGeoLocatorApplication/README.md

 # Ip Geo Locator

 ## Overview
-This Spring Boot application provides a REST API for IP geolocation lookup.
+Application provides a REST API for IP geolocation lookup.
 It integrates external IP geolocation providers, caches results using Redis, and enforces API rate limiting on cache misses.

 ## Architecture
-- **Hexagonal (Ports & Adapters)** architecture.
+- Hexagonal (Ports & Adapters) architecture.
 - Domain logic is decoupled from external systems using ports and adapters.
 - REST controllers and provider clients are adapters.
 - Service layer orchestrates calls between domain, cache, and rate limiter.